Resources for People Experiencing Homelessness

 Emergency Shelters

 Emergency shelters provide an important service to those without homes.
 Unless otherwise noted, shelters operate 24 hours a day, 7 days per week, and provide daily meals, laundry and shower facilities, support services, and connections to community resources and longer-term housing options.
-Depending on staffing availability, the shelter system may also be able to expand and respond during extreme weather events and emergency situations to provide additional shelter spaces or warming centres for people experiencing homelessness.
+Emergency shelters provide short-stay housing of 30 days or less.
+Depending on staffing availability, the shelter system may also be able to expand and respond during extreme weather events and emergency situations to provide additional shelter spaces or warming/cooling centres for people experiencing homelessness.

 Stuart Wood